jyn514/jyn514.github.io/content/what-is-a-build-system-anyway.md

 Some examples of monadic build systems include [Shake](https://shakebuild.com/), ninja [`dyndeps`](https://ninja-build.org/manual.html#ref_dyndep), and Cargo build scripts.

-Some examples of applicative build systems include `make` (with [recursive make](https://accu.org/journals/overload/14/71/miller_2004/) disallowed), Bazel (excluding native rules), and map/reduce libraries with memoization, such as [this unison program](https://www.unison-lang.org/articles/distributed-datasets/incremental-evaluation/).
+Some examples of applicative build systems include `make` (with [recursive make](https://accu.org/journals/overload/14/71/miller_2004/) and [self-rebuilding Makefiles](https://www.gnu.org/software/make/manual/html_node/Remaking-Makefiles.html) disallowed), Bazel (excluding native rules), and map/reduce libraries with memoization, such as [this unison program](https://www.unison-lang.org/articles/distributed-datasets/incremental-evaluation/).
 ### early cutoff
 If a dirty rule R has an outdated output, reruns, and creates a new output that matches the old one, the build system has an opportunity to avoid running later rules that depend on R.
 Taking advantage of that opportunity is called **early cutoff**.